-Only one hand needed to do most things.
+Only one hand needed for most features.
 Reviewers say the Britax B-Agile is very easy to use and push, with a simple, one-handed fold that locks automatically.
-The recline is a strap mechanism that can be adjusted with one hand, but requires two to put the seat back up.
-As with Britax car seats, the B-Agile harness is a front-adjustable, no rethread style.
+The recline is a strap mechanism that can be done with one hand, but requires two to put the seat back up.
+Like the Britax car seats, the harness on the B-Agile is a front-adjustable, no rethread style.
 When used with a Britax car seat, the car seat snaps in easily to the "Click and Go" adapters.
-The stroller also gets good marks for ease of cleaning the fabric.
+The stroller gets good marks for ease of cleaning the fabric.

-Excellent Schultz gives a detailed critical review of the Britax B-Agile, testing it and demonstrating fit with two children of various ages.
-She calls the B-Agile easy to use, comfortable for larger children and highly maneuverable.
+Baby Gizmo founder Hollie Schultz gives a detailed, critical review of the Britax B-Agile, testing it and demonstrating fit with two children of different ages.
+She says the B-Agile is easy to use, comfortable for larger children and highly maneuverable.
 Her only quibble is with the Velcro closures on the canopy window.